In these terms and conditions:

-7.5 You must comply with the reasonable requirements of our staff with regard to matters of health and safety, and comply with applicable health and safety regulations and policies.
+7.3 You must comply with the reasonable requirements of our staff with regard to matters of health and safety, and comply with applicable health and safety regulations and policies.
 You must not do anything that is likely to put the health, safety or welfare of others at risk.
-During the Covid-19 (Coronavirus) pandemic each individual is responsible for ensuring that they comply with all applicable UK Government regulations and guidance relating to socialising and separation.

-7.6 It is your obligation to keep yourself informed of, and comply with, regulations and guidance issued by the UK Government from time to time for the management and control of Covid-19 (Coronavirus).
-Some breaches of regulations constitute an offence for which you could be prosecuted and fined.
+7.4 If you are ill, you must follow all applicable public health advice.
+If you have an infectious disease you must minimise your contact with others until you have recovered.
+It is your obligation to keep yourself informed of, and comply with, regulations and guidance issued by the UK Government from time to time for the management and control of public health.
+Breaches of any UK Government regulations intended to safeguard public health, might constitute an offence for which you could be prosecuted and fined.
 You may also be subject to action under our disciplinary regulations, which could lead to a fine and/or termination of your accommodation contract and or suspension from the University and/or expulsion from the University.

 8 Your use and care of your accommodation

-8.6 You must not smoke (including hookah/shisha pipes and e-cigarettes) in any part of any residence building.
-We will claim from you under clause 5.6 for any damage caused as a result of smoking (e.g. burns to contents, lingering smells, damage to decor).
+8.5 You must not smoke (including hookah/shisha pipes and e-cigarettes) in any part of any residence.
+We will claim from you under clause 5.7 for any damage caused as a result of smoking (e.g. burns to contents, lingering smells, damage to decor).

-8.10 We may introduce restrictions (including a complete ban) on having visitors to the Residence, to help prevent the spread of Covid-19 (Coronavirus).
-We may also restrict the number of persons who may be present at the same time in a bedroom or in shared areas.
-We will only do this if (acting reasonably) we consider additional measures to be necessary or obligatory.
-If there are Covid-19 (Coronavirus) restrictions on visitors, or socialising, you must comply with those restrictions, which will be made known to you.
-You must also comply with all applicable UK Government regulations and guidelines relating to socialising and separation.
+8.9 In addition to any regulations of general application in England, we may introduce additional restrictions (including a complete ban) on having visitors to the Residence in order to safeguard residents’ health.
+In such circumstances, we may also restrict the number of persons who may be present at the same time in a bedroom or in shared areas.
+We will only do this if (acting reasonably) we consider additional measures to be necessary.

 9 Your behaviour